FoleyTim/countries-angular/README.md

-Things I would like to extend later: unit testing on app.component.ts (this would involve mocking the NgRx store) add state for API failure/in progress prettier CSS - maybe use a framework like bootstrap, use mixins, animations add responsiveness for mobile/tablet
+Things I would like to extend later: unit testing on app.component.ts (this would involve mocking the NgRx store) + test that in dropdown component event is emitted when onSelect() is called add state for API failure/in progress prettier CSS - maybe use a framework like bootstrap, use mixins, animations add responsiveness for mobile/tablet